nRF24/CircuitPython_nRF24L01/docs/api.rst

     CRC is a way of making sure that the transmission didn't get corrupted over the air.

-    A valid input value is in range [0,2]:
+    A valid input value must be:

     - ``0`` disables CRC (no anti-corruption of data)
     - ``1`` enables CRC encoding scheme using 1 byte (weak anti-corruption of data)